 More than 20,000 alumni have benefited personally and professionally from attending the Graduate School of Banking at the University of Wisconsin-Madison.
 You, too, can benefit from a GSB learning experience.
 We hope you'll join us for the Bank Technology Security School!

-Your registration includes five nights, single occupancy lodging at the Dex Media Center which is where classes will also be held.
+Your registration includes five nights, single occupancy lodging at the Fluno Center for Executive Education which is where classes will also be held.
 It's an ideal setting for learning, sharing ideas and networking with banking industry peers.
 GSB will reserve a room on your behalf upon receipt of your application.
 See details and fees section for more information.
-The Dex Media Center is conveniently located in close proximity to the Dallas/Ft Worth International Airport and the conference center provides direct access to Grapevine’s cultural and historic Main Street District as well as complimentary transportation to the airport.
 NOTE: Bank Technology Management School graduates have the option to begin on Monday at a reduced fee that includes four nights lodging and daily meals starting Tuesday.